 So what would have made, or what could still make Material Design a success?

 Material Design would then have become a design success if it had put function first.
 [This is rather unclear but I decided to keep this and the following paragraph.]
 Design by itself is nothing (it’s decoration).
 Function is what is everything, and function cannot but have a design (and at times—see industrial design—this design lends itself to something strikingly beautiful).

-In our case, web design, or Web Design, rather, this would start with a much clearer message around function, for Material Design to define a vision for what made for useful and meaningful content and services, and a design philosophy around that.
+In our case, Web Design, this would start with a much clearer message around function, for Material Design to define a vision for what made for useful and meaningful content and services, and a design philosophy around that.
 Alas, no matter that defining use and meaning isn’t the goal of a design system, even the attempt would be a problem, because we cannot just prescribe and foretell use and meaning.

 But while we know—can know—little about a most effective design of services, we know—do know—much about the effective design of content.
 Content design, put in simple terms, benefits from